TGAC/COPO-documentation/about/copo-project-affiliations.rst

 .. note::

-   In addition to the secondary projects outlined below, all projects listed under **Primary Projects** except Stand-alone, can be added as a subproject of a larger project.
+   In addition to the secondary projects outlined below, all projects listed under **Primary Projects** except Genomics, can be added as a subproject of a larger project.

 .. hlist::
    :columns: 2